Eshan-Sharma/Q1_25_Builder_eshan-sharma/README.md

 1. Constant Product Curve: Implemented the constant product formula (x \* y = k) to maintain liquidity balance.
 2. Learnt about Liquidity Pools: Create liquidity pools to facilitate decentralized token swaps.

+### Week 4:

+#### Day 1: Automatic Market Maker (AMM) Program

+1. Initialization

+- Set up the AMM program with a provided seed, an optional authority, and a fee parameter.
+- Uses Anchor's context and bump seed management to ensure secure account initialization.

+2. Deposit Function

+- Allows users to deposit tokens into the liquidity pool, with constraints on maximum values (max_x and max_y).
+- Utilizes a CPI (Cross-Program Invocation) to handle token transfers securely.

+3. Withdraw Function

+- Enables users to withdraw tokens from the liquidity pool by enforcing minimum constraints (min_x and min_y).
+- Incorporates signer seeds for secure withdrawal operations.

+#### Day 2: NFT Staking Program

+1. Configuration Initialization

+- Initializes staking configuration with parameters such as points per stake, maximum state, and a freeze period.
+- Ensures that the staking mechanism is properly configured from the start.

+2. User Registration

+- Provides a mechanism to register users so they can participate in the staking process.

+3. Stake Function

+- Allows users to stake their NFTs, thereby participating in the staking rewards program.
+- Utilizes Anchor's context for secure state management and staking logic.

+#### Day 3: Dice game Program

+1. Initialization

+- Sets up the dice game environment by initializing the game state with a starting amount.

+2. Place Bet Function

+- Enables users to place bets by specifying an amount, a unique seed, and a roll prediction.
+- Handles both the creation of the bet record and the deposit of the wagered amount.

+3. Resolve Bet Function

+- Verifies the bet outcome using an ed25519 signature to ensure integrity and authenticity.
+- Processes the bet resolution based on the verified signature and game logic.

+4. Refund Bet Function

+- Provides a mechanism to refund the bet and close the bet account if necessary (e.g., in case of cancellation or error).